Lighthouses of China: Macau

 Guia (Fortaleza da Guia, Dongwangyang)

 1865 (Carlos Vicente da Rocha).
 Reactivated (inactive 1874-1910); focal plane 108 m (354 ft); two white flashes every 10 s.
 13.5 m (44 ft) round tapered concrete-clad stone tower with lantern and double gallery.
 Lighthouse painted white with gold trim; lantern roof painted red.
-Lightphotos.net has Andreas Köhler's photo seen above, Trabas has Köhler's closeup photo, Adrian Furby has a good 2006 photo, a 2008 closeup is available, Portuguese Wikipedia has an article on the lighthouse with several good photos, Wikimedia has additional photos, Lighthouse Digest has a photo by Xavier Leroy, Marlon H. Borowski has a 2019 street view, and Google has a satellite view.
+A 2023 photo is seen above, Lightphotos.net has Andreas Köhler's 2018 photo, Trabas has Köhler's closeup photo, Adrian Furby has a good 2006 photo, a 2008 closeup is available, Portuguese Wikipedia has an article on the lighthouse with several good photos, Wikimedia has additional photos, Lighthouse Digest has a photo by Xavier Leroy, Marlon H. Borowski has a 2019 street view, and Google has a satellite view.
 Huelse has a historic postcard view showing a very different lantern structure.
 One of the world's great lighthouses, the Portuguese Farol da Guia was the first western-style lighthouse built in China.
 However, after only nine years of operation it was damaged by a typhoon in 1874 and remained out of service until 1910.
 Beautifully restored in recent years and recognized as a UNESCO World Heritage site, it is one of China's best known and most visited lighthouses.
 In recent years it has been the subject of an extended controversy, as preservationists have protested plans for high-rise buildings that may block the view (and the light) from the lighthouse.
 The lighthouse is built within the walls of the Fortaleza (fortress) da Guia, completed in 1638.
 Located atop Guia Hill near the southeast corner of the Macau Peninsula.
 Fortress open daily, tower closed.
 Site manager: Macau Cultural Affairs Bureau (Guia Fortress, Chapel of our Lady of the Snows, and Lighthouse).
 ARLHS MAC-001; Admiralty P3416; NGA 19640.

 * Porto Exterior Range Front